MatthewJDavis/matthewjdavis.github.io/_posts/2019-08-06-manage-azure-ad-powershell-linux.md

 # Overview

-I have been mainly using [PowerShell Core] for my day to today work for a while now and have been using a lot recently to interact with Azure and Azure AD so will go through some details of getting it set-up to work and useful commands.
+I have been mainly using [PowerShell Core] for my daily work for a while now and have been using it a lot recently to interact with Azure and Azure ACtive Directory (AAD) so will go through some details of getting connected to the Azure tenant and some commands to manage users and groups in AAD.

-I have been using Azure for a few years now, getting started with cloud services and the classic deployment model (the old Windows Azure Service Management API - [now deprecated]) and [migrating] over to the [Azure Resource Manager API].
-This has also seen the move away from the AzureRM PowerShell cmdlets to now use the cross platform [AZ cmdlets] (a lot less typing and not too bad to [migrate old scripts] over too).
+After using Azure for a few years now, getting started with cloud services and the classic deployment model (the old Windows Azure Service Management API - [now deprecated]) and [migrating] over to the [Azure Resource Manager API], I use PowerShell as much as possible to interact with it and automate work.
+I've moved away from the AzureRM PowerShell cmdlets to now use the cross platform [AZ cmdlets] (a lot less typing and not too bad to [migrate old scripts] over).

 This guide has been written running PowerShell Core on Ubuntu linux, but as long as you are running PowerShell Core on any of the supported platforms, you'll be able to follow along.

 ## Install PowerShell core

-[Install PowerShell Core] for your platform or linux distribution.
-For ubuntu 18.04 I installed following the method to add the Microsoft repository apt-get and installed from there.
+[Install PowerShell Core] for your platform following the guides linked in the link.
+For ubuntu 18.04 I installed with the method of adding the Microsoft repository to apt-get.
 Link to [Ubuntu 18.04 install instructions].

-Although this guide is showing it running on Ubuntu, the AZ cmdlets will be the same running PowerShell core on Mac, Windows and even PowerShell Desktop edition running on Windows.
+Although this guide is showing it running on Ubuntu 18.04, the AZ cmdlets will be the same running PowerShell core on Mac, Windows and even PowerShell Desktop edition running on Windows.

+Details of the system used in this post:

 ![PowerShell core running on Ubuntu 18.04](/images/powershell-core-azure/ps-info.png)

 ## Install AZ module

-First we need to install the AZ module previously mentioned.
-This can be done using PowerShell, the Find-Module cmdlet searches the [PowerShell gallery] (providing you have not changed the default provider) and the Install-Module cmdlet installs it under the currentuser (you will need to sudo if on linux to install the module for all users).
+First we need to install the AZ module and this can be done using PowerShell.
+The Find-Module cmdlet searches the [PowerShell gallery] (providing you have not changed the default provider) and the Install-Module cmdlet installs it for the current user (you will need to sudo if on linux to install the module for all users).

 ```powershell
 Find-Module az